crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

   </tbody>
 </table>

-Boosting works similar to Bagging (at least when using Pycaret), however models that do not provide probability estimates cannot be used for Boosting.
+Boosting works similar to Bagging (at least when using PyCaret), however models that do not provide probability estimates cannot be used for Boosting.

 ```python